 To ensure our Orang Asli community are aware of their capabilities and believe in themselves to change their course of future.
 We would want the community to be stable and determined in being their own reason towards change in taking the first step towards sustainability of their incomes.
 We would want the children to change their standards from being a low academic achiever into high achiever.

 - To provide a strong platform for the Orang Asli community towards self-sustainability through soft-skills development

 - To minimize school dropouts amongst Orang Asli community thus provide interest towards education

 - To emphasize on the reality of Orang Asli community and encourage Malaysian youths to be involved with the community

 - To foster the sense of volunteerism and community responsibility amongst Malaysian youths

 What do we do?

 A project that aims to empower Orang Asli community.
 A long term project that determines Orang Asli settlement that requires assistance.
 The project creates few base implementations such as educational empowerment camps and facilities based projects for the community as a platform.
 The platform which is to be utilized by the Orang Asli community regardless of education nor skills to develop themselves into independent community which will be closely monitored by the project management for 3 year duration period.
 Monitoring that is conducted using various assessment based activities, workshops and camps.

 PROJECT ASPIRE TO INSPIRE 2019

-An exciting new!
+An exciting news!
 This year we will have our Project Aspire To Inspire : Refugee Edition 2019.
-The recruitment has opened till 26 March 2019.
+The recruitment drive for this project had closed.
 Below the details of this project: